DEADLINE FOR APPLICATIONS: October 19th, 2018

 Applications must include a $25 application fee.
 The fee can be paid via PayPal, or by cheque*.

 *If paying by cheque, please note that the fee is in the mail when you email your application.
 Please address the cheque to Writers' Federation of Nova Scotia and mail it to 1113 Marginal Road, Halifax, NS, B3H 4P7.
-The cheque must be post-dated no later than October 17th.
+The cheque must be post-dated later than October 15, 2017.
 Please do not mail the cheque before you have submitted your application.

-(Note: Applications will not be considered complete until payment is received.
-Applications will also not be considered complete if the applicant is not a current WFNS member in good standing.)
+(Note: If the application fee presents a barrier, please get in touch with the WFNS executive director at firstname.lastname@example.org Applications will also not be considered complete if the applicant is not a current WFNS member in good standing.)

 - A cover letter that states:

 - your mailing and civic address, email, and phone number;

 - you are a WFNS member in good standing (the WFNS office will verify this when processing your application);

 - you are 19 years of age or older;

 - you do not have a book published in the form you wish to apprentice;

 - you are a permanent Nova Scotia resident; and